-5. Just over 1ha of grazing paddocks in two blocks surrounding the property and arranged in 7 paddocks all fenced off and with water drinkers.
-The paddocks are of different sizes.
+5. Over 1ha of grazing paddocks in two blocks surrounding the property.
 The fences are in their majority high end equine electric tape.

-6. About 2.5ha of forest.
-Mix of eucalyptus/pine for timber and indigenous chestnut, oak and wild cherry in 4 blocks.
+6. Almost 2.5ha of forest.
+Mix of eucalyptus/pine for timber and indigenous chestnut, oak and wild cherry in 4 plots.

 7. An apple orchard with different varieties of Cider, Reineta and Bramley apple trees.